-Four volunteers from different Cycling UK groups and clubs that have increased the number of people on their rides told presenter Anna Glowinski at our recent Volunteer Celebration how they have welcomed new riders to their groups by overcoming some of the barriers people face in taking up cycling.
-They also discussed the help they've received from Cycling UK.
+Four volunteers from different Cycling UK groups and clubs that have increased the number of people on their rides talked to presenter Anna Glowinski at our recent Volunteer Celebration about how they have welcomed new riders to their groups by overcoming some of the barriers people face in taking up cycling.
+They also discussed the help they’ve received from Cycling UK.
 The panellists were:

 - Marina Friend is a member of CTC Coventry, a Cycling UK member group that is celebrating its centenary this year.
-The group has been very successful in attracting more women to ride with them over the past few years, and a recent 100km sportive attracted a 50 per cent gender split.
-Marina explains how the group persuaded new members to overcome their impression of cycling being only for 'men in Lycra', and how some women who are Deaf prefer riding in a women's only group.
+The group has been very successful in attracting more women to ride with them over the past few years, and a recent 100km sportive attracted a 50% gender split.
+Marina explains how the group persuaded new members to overcome their impression of cycling being only for 'men in Lycra', and how some women who are Deaf prefer riding in a women-only group.

 Our top tips for making people feel welcome on a ride: